k-bosko/k-bosko.github.io/_pages/achievements.md

   <img src="/assets/images/kbosko-communication-skills.jpg" alt="Public Speaking and Presentations">
 </figure>

-I have highly developed communication skills - both oral and written.
-During my 10 years career in applied policy research in Germany, I published over 40 analytical articles, policy briefs, research papers and presented at over 30 events in English, German, Russian and Ukrainian.
+During my previous career in Political Science, I published over 40 analytical articles, policy briefs, research papers and presented at over 30 events in English, German, Russian and Ukrainian.
 I have spoken in front of different audiences - policy makers, experts, researchers, students and general interested public.
 I also gave interviews to German local newspapers, radio stations and online news magazines.
+You can find the list of my presentations and articles below.
 My main areas of expertise were politics and economics of Ukraine, democratization and energy policy.

-You can find the list of my presentations and articles below.
+For almost 5 years I worked in a similar to a **Product Manager role in academic setting** - I was a Managing Editor of online analytical digest ["Ukraine-Analysen"](https://www.laender-analysen.de/ukraine-analysen/) (3500+ subscribers) with two weeks publication deadlines.
+As a Managing Editor, I developed high-impact content of 60+ issues.
+I am proud to say that digest's **subscription base grew by 35%** under my management or over 1,000 extra highly-engaging subscribers.

+I managed the digest during the critical time of increased international attention to Ukraine - the so called [Ukrainian Crisis 2014](https://en.wikipedia.org/wiki/Ukrainian_crisis) (Euromaidan Revolution, Annexation of Crimea, War in Donbass).
+"Ukraine-Analysen" provided unbiased analysis of the evolving events free of charge and was read by high-level decision makers in Germany.
+{: .text-justify}

 ## Public Speaking